wasmCloud/wasmcloud-js/README.md

     //     );
     //     await host.listenStopActor();
     // })();
-    // to launch an actor manually from the library from a registry, optionally a callback can be passed to handle the invocation results await host.launchActor("registry.com/actor:0.1.1", (data) => { /* handle data */})
+    // To launch an actor manually from the library from a registry, optionally a callback can be passed to handle the invocation results.
+In addition, a hostCall callback and writer can be passed.
+    // The hostCallback format is as follows:
+    // ```
+    // (binding, namespace, operation, payload) => {
+    //    return Uint8Array(payload);
+    // })
+    // ```
+    await host.launchActor("registry.com/actor:0.1.1", (data) => { /* handle data */})
+    // Launch an actor with the hostCallback await host.launchActor("registry.com/actor:0.1.1", (data) => { /* handle data */}, (binding, namespace, operation, payload) => {
+        // decode payload via messagepack
+        // const decoded = decode(payload);
+        return new Uint8Array(payload);
+    })
-    // to launch an actrom manually from local disk (note the .wasm is required) await host.launchActor("./actor.wasm");
+    // To launch an actrom manually from local disk (note the .wasm is required) await host.launchActor("./actor.wasm");
-    // to listen for events, you can call the subscribeToEvents and pass an optional callback to handle the event data await host.subscribeToEvents((eventData) => console.log(eventData, eventData.source));
+    // To listen for events, you can call the subscribeToEvents and pass an optional callback to handle the event data await host.subscribeToEvents((eventData) => console.log(eventData, eventData.source));
-    // to unsubscribe, call the unsubscribeEvents
+    // To unsubscribe, call the unsubscribeEvents
     await host.unsubscribeEvents();
-    // to start & stop the heartbeat events await host.startHeartbeat();
+    // To start & stop the heartbeat events await host.startHeartbeat();
     await host.stopHeartbeat();
-    // the host will automatically connect to nats on start. to connect/reconnect to nats await host.connectNATS();
+    // The host will automatically connect to nats on start. to connect/reconnect to nats await host.connectNATS();
-    // to close/drain all connections from nats, call the disconnectNATS() method await host.disconnectNATS();
+    // To close/drain all connections from nats, call the disconnectNATS() method await host.disconnectNATS();
-    // stop the host
+    // Stop the host
     await host.stopHost();
-    // restart the host (this only needs to be called if the host is stopped, it is automatically called on the constructor) await host.startHost();
+    // Restart the host (this only needs to be called if the host is stopped, it is automatically called on the constructor) await host.startHost();
   })();
 </script>